 July 17, 2020

 The Department of Chemistry will no longer require the Graduate Record Examination (GRE) test scores as a part of our admissions process.
 This decision, effective Fall 2020, came after careful consideration from the Graduate Studies Committee.
-Committee member and assistant professor, Jeffrey Dick, provides an explanation of findings that led to this decision:
+Committee member and assistant professor of chemistry, Jeffrey Dick, provides an explanation of findings that led to this decision:

 Over the years, UNC-CH Chemistry faculty members have noticed that the GRE is not an accurate indicator of success in graduate school.
 Some UNC-CH programs, such as the Biological & Biomedical Sciences Program (BBSP), have led the way in dropping the requirement.
 The GRE represents a rather expensive and costly barrier to admission, disadvantaging under-represented minorities (1-3).
 The requirement of a GRE has precluded talented students from diverse backgrounds from entering PhD programs at UNC and across the nation.
 At UNC-CH Chemistry, our graduate courses center on critical thinking and problem solving and are often not always test-based courses.
 Thus, a standardized test taken over just a few hours cannot quantify the motivation, critical thinking ability, perseverance, and passion necessary to succeed in our rigorous program.
 Instead, we support a more holistic approach to admissions decisions, including letters of recommendation, course performance, research experience, and personal/research statements.